nicholascelestin/replicate-js/README.md

 If you do so, you run the risk of your API token being stolen or being charged for unauthorized usage.

 However, for private development and testing, you can use the lightweight proxy bundled in this repository.
+A proxy is necessary to avoid CORS issues with the Replicate HTTP API.

 `export REPLICATE_API_TOKEN=<your token>`